sinkstyt/language-suggestOR/README.md

 ## Support and Contact

-_Creator of this project welcomes additions, suggestions, comments, and queries to be directed towards <a href=”mailto:tyler.sinks@gmail.com">Tyler Sinks</a>_
+_Creator of this project welcomes additions, suggestions, comments, and queries to be directed towards <tyler.sinks@gmail.com>_
 _I welcome and encourage additions to this code.
 More specifically, I would be delighted to get commentary on the scripts.js file_

 ## Technologies Used